 Pangolin Didn’t Kill Itself.

-Until this latest theory for the critter responsible for spreading the novel coronavirus to humans, I new nothing of the Pangolin, and over the last six hours have discovered all manner of remarkable facts, research papers and physiological attributes, that I would like to share.
-I have been very disappointed with how the news channels and organizations have covered the outbreak, and hope to share at least one fact that will inspire you to go off and do your own research, and perhaps write about how it went, what you discovered and anything else that takes your fancy.
+Until this latest theory for the critter responsible for spreading the novel coronavirus to humans, I knew nothing of the Pangolin, and so discovered all manner research papers and physiological attributes that I would like to share (SEE BELOW) I’ve been disappointed with how news channels and organizations cover the outbreak and hope to share at least one fact that will inspire your own research, perhaps write of what you discovered.

-My goal here is to try and get some of you reading this to continue this train of thought, and imagine that you have access or contact with a team of researchers capable of working in a laboratory and investigating some of these interesting facts.
-I don’t think it’s too far off the mark to look at the Pangolin itself, and it’s place in genomic studies, and use within the study of immune systems in mammals, and it’s place within various folkloric traditions.
-Consider that Pangolin scales are in high demand around the world as a medicine, besides the sad fact that their flesh is also viewed as a delicacy, for regular gastric satisfaction.
+My goal is to get to imagine you have a team of researchers in a laboratory.
+I don’t think it’s too far off the mark to look at the Pangolin and it’s place in genomic studies and its use in studying the immune system of mammals.
+Plus it’s mention in folkloric traditions.
+Consider that Pangolin scales are in high demand around the world for their flesh and scales, for both eating and for medicine.

-I sincerely hope that a cheap and easy to manufacture vaccine is discovered soon, and that if indeed, the Pangolin is the culprit, they are treated with more respect globally, and some consideration given to the link between pandemics, animals trafficking and profit-driven trade in live critters.
+I sincerely hope a cheap and easy to manufacture vaccine is discovered soon.
+If indeed, the Pangolin is the culprit, may they be treated with respect and may consideration be given to the link between pandemics and animal trafficking for profit.

 THE ROLE OF GERMANY IN THE ILLEGAL GLOBAL PANGOLIN TRADE